 CMDB Alignment

-Digital Portfolio Management (DPM) Configuration :
+Digital Portfolio Management (DPM) Configuration

-- Configured DPM workspace to manage and oversee CSDM-related services, enabling streamlined portfolio management across IT services.
+- Configured the DPM workspace to manage and oversee CSDM-related services, enabling streamlined portfolio management across IT services.

 Unified CMDB Structure